pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 engaged in the printing business; while the mimeograph process is so much a part of office routine that its costs can be calculated in terms of labor and materials.
-The most appropriate comparisons, therefore, are those that stand between commercial mimeographing as quoted by office service shops%nbsp;{%- include pagebreak.html canvas=129 %}
+The most appropriate comparisons, therefore, are those that stand between commercial mimeographing as quoted by office service shops&nbsp; {%- include pagebreak.html canvas=129 %} and commercial photo-offset quotations.

 {% include figure.html fig="29" %}

 {% include pagebreak.html canvas=130 %}
 {% include pagebreak.html canvas=131 %}

-and commercial photo-offset quotations.

 A further complication increasing the difficulty of cost comparison is the